nigelredding/act65.github.io/about.md

 ### Jekyll

 I simply forked this blog from [Jekyll Now](https://github.com/barryclark/jekyll-now) and renamed it (it took me a couple of hours…).
-Feel free to fork the original or [my blog](https://github.com/act65/act65.github.io).
+Feel free to fork the original or [mine](https://github.com/act65/act65.github.io).